Geometric Uncertainty for Detecting and Correcting Hallucinations in LLMs: Results

 \subsection{Reducing Hallucination Rates with Local Uncertainty}

-We show in Table \ref{tab:perf_geometric_suspicion} that using our local uncertainty metrics, we are able to reduce hallucination rates across all models and datasets investigated.
-Our method is particularly effective in `mid-hallucination' subsets (described further in Section \ref{sec:discussion}), which would be the primary intended use case for our hallucination reduction method, deployed in conjunction with a global uncertainty method for hallucination detection.
+We show in Table \ref{tab:local_unc_auarc} that using our local uncertainty metric, we are able to reduce hallucination rates across all models and datasets investigated.
+In general it surpasses baselines across models and datasets, with particularly dominant performance in the MedicalQA task.

+We attribute this performance primarily due to the combination of terms employed, compared to baselines which use only one term.
+In Figure \ref{fig:local-examples} we show how reliance on one notion of `confidence', such as local density or distance from consensus, would lead to Best-of-N selection of a hallucinated response, whereas our composite metric selects a correct response.